NamaiyianSaidimu/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory - A script that creates a directory named my_first_directory in the /tmp/ directory.

 7-movethatfile - A script that moves the file named betty from /tmp/ to /tmp/my_first_directory/.

+8-firstdelete - A script that deletes the file betty from /tmp/my_first_directory/.